-D Models 196/199 and 8840A/8842A Commands
+Models 196/199 Commands

-The Model 2000 can be configured to accept device-dependent commands of the Keithley Models 196/199.
-The commands to control the Model 2000 with the 196/199 language are provided in Table D-1.
+The Model 2010 can be configured to accept device-dependent commands of the Keithley Models 196/199.
+The commands for controlling the Model 2010 with the 196/199 language are provided in Table D-1.

-Since the architecture of the Model 2000 differs from that of the 196/199, some commands are different or cannot be used.
+Since the architecture of the Model 2010 differs from that of the 196/199, some commands are different or cannot be used.
 Commands such as function (offset-compensated ohms, AC current dB), range, analog and digital filter, rate, calibration, factory defaults, and self-test do not map one-for-one.
-Also note that the Model 2000 does not have the speed characteristics of the Models 196/199.
-Other commands of the Model 2000 have been added to the 196/199 command set, such as frequency, temperature, and scanning.
+Also note that the Model 2010 does not have the speed characteristics of the Models 196/199.
+Other commands of the Model 2010 have been added to the 196/199 command set, such as frequency, temperature, and scanning.
 Refer to the appropriate manual for further details.